 - Wash and scrub sweet potatoes.
 Then, thinly chop with a knife getting them as uniform as possible.
 The thinner and more consistent they are the more evenly/quickly they’ll cook.

-- Transfer potatoes to two lightly greased baking sheets (or more) and arrange in a single layer.
+- Transfer potatoes to two lightly greased baking sheets (or more // use even more sheets if increasing batch size) and arrange in a single layer.